Frequently Asked Questions

-All Crested River products go through testing by third-party labs to assure purity and accurate concentrations of cannabinoids.
+All Twin Cities Cannabis products go through testing by third-party labs to assure purity and accurate concentrations of cannabinoids.

 Yes.
 All Twin Cities Cannabis products go through a rigorous series of tests by third-party labs to assure purity and concentrations of cannabinoids.

 No. Unlike marijuana and THC, CBD is non-psychotropic and does not cause a high.